bronlabs/bron-crypto/pkg/transcripts/hagrid/README.md

 # Hagrid Transcript

 This package implements a transcript functionality.
+We use this transcript object to glue protocols together and get a context-dependent string whenever one needs it.
+We DO NOT directly use this transcript as means to do Fiat-Shamir within the protocols.

 ### Transcript

-Transcript is inspired by gtank/merlin, but is not a fork.
-It is modified for our own purposes.
+Transcript is inspired by gtank/merlin, but without the Strobe.
-* The initial state is a hash of the protocol name
+* The initial state is a hash of the protocol name.
-* Appending a message is done by hashing previous state and the message
+* Appending a message is done by hashing previous state and the message.
-* ExtractBytes with output size is done by hashing the state with Cshake
+* ExtractBytes with output size is done by hashing the state with Cshake.

 ## Usage